piger/piger.github.io/content/posts/26-kqueue-iterm2-and-ssh.md

 {{< /admonition >}}

 In a StackOverflow [answer](https://serverfault.com/a/641004) by the user [wfaulk](https://serverfault.com/users/14858/wfaulk) I learned about a nice
-trick: you can use `kqueue` to have a program wait for another program to terminate and receive an _event_ whent that happens; specifically, we want to set up a kqueue filter for `EVFILT_PROC`:
+trick: you can use `kqueue` to have a program wait for another program to terminate and receive an _event_ when that happens; specifically, we want to set up a kqueue filter for `EVFILT_PROC`:

 > Takes the process ID to monitor as the identifier and the events to watch for in fflags, and returns when the process performs one or more of the